Machine Vision VS Computer Vision

-Machine vision systems give vision capability to existing technologies which work on a set of rules and parameters to support manufacturing applications such as quality assurance, while computer vision refers to the capture and automation of image analysis with an emphasis on the image analysis function across a wide range of theoretical and practical applications.
+Both machine vision and computer vision can perform tasks with a faster speed than ordinary human vision, but there are some key differences between the two.
+One difference between computer vision and machine vision is that machine vision systems give vision capability to existing technologies.
+Machine vision systems involve image processing and work on a set of rules and parameters to support manufacturing applications such as quality assurance.
+On the other hand, computer vision refers to the capture and automation of image analysis.
+The image analysis is done by the machine vision system, which can be applied across a wide range of theoretical and practical applications.

 For a more detailed introduction to machine vision, you can visit our dedicated what is machine vision FAQ.